 - What are the different types of accrediting organisations?

-- What sort of accreditation does THE-ICE offer?
+- What does THE-ICE offer?

-- How does the actual accreditation process work in the case of THE-ICE?
+- How does THE-ICE accreditation process work?

 - Why does an institution need more than one accreditation?